 - If you call your driver, but they don't pick up, they could be deliberately trying to avoid you.

 Have You Fallen For This Scam?

-It can be really annoying when it happens and feel like an absolute waste of time, but it is pretty simple to get your money back after falling for an Uber cancellation fee scam.
-Just follow these steps to dispute the cancellation fee:
+It can be annoying when your Uber driver is sketchy and pulls this scam on you.
+Although it's a waste of time, it is pretty simple to get your money back after falling for an Uber cancellation fee scam.

 - In the main menu of the app, go to "Trips."